mayoverse/arsenal/README.md

 The `tableby()` output is easily knitted in an Rmarkdown document or displayed in the command line using the `summary()` function.
 Other S3 methods are implemented for objects of class `"tableby"`, including `print()`, `[`, `as.data.frame()`, and `merge()`.

+## The `paired()` Function

+`paired()` is a function to easily summarize a set of independent variables across two time points.
+Optionally, an appropriate test is performed to test the distribution of the independent variables across the time points.
+Options for this function are easily controled using `paired.control()`.

+The `tableby()` output is easily knitted in an Rmarkdown document or displayed in the command line using the `summary()` function.

 ## The `modelsum()` Function